What’s New With vCloud Availability 4.0-SLA Profiles

 Make a note of the Service ID from the output

-2: Unregister vCAV plugin from the vCenter Lookup service, by providing the SSO credentials and using the Service Id fetched from previous command.
+2: Unregister the vCAV plugin from the vCenter Lookup service by providing the SSO credentials and using the Service ID fetched from the previous command.

-3: Re run command from step 1 to verify vCAV plugin has been unregistered from lookup service.
-Read More
+3: Re-run the command from step 1 to verify the vCAV plugin has been unregistered from the lookup service.
+Read the rest

 Upgrading vCloud Availability From 3.0 to 3.5